-BNURS 326A-Introduction to Forensic Nursing Cr: 5 Wkly hrs: 3 hours Lecture, 6 hours Clinic
+BNURS 326A-Introduction to Forensic Nursing Wkly hrs: 3 hours Lecture, 6 hours Clinic Cr: 5

 SS - Health care and the law intersect in the area of Forensic Nursing.
 Students introduced to the scope and practice of this new specialty.

-Prerequisite: Admission to the Baccalaureate Nursing program or eligible to take the RN NCLEX.
+Prerequisite: Admission to the Baccalaureate Nursing program or eligible to take the RN

-BNURS 340-Advanced Clinical Reasoning Cr: 3 Wkly hrs: 3 hours Lecture
+BNURS 340-Advanced Clinical Reasoning Wkly hrs: 3 hours Lecture Cr: 3

-Examine clinical nursing phenomena and therapies from the perspective of physiologic, pathophysiologic, experiential and behavioral events.
+Examine clinical nursing phenomena and therapies from the perspective of human physiologic response, including pathophysiologic, experiential and behavioral events.
 Includes life span and sociocultural factors.